 - a.
-Manage flood risk along the whole of the river corridor that incorporates enhanced river habitat and green infrastructure within the River Skerne Strategic GI corridor; - b.
-Conserve historic buildings in the area, with an emphasis on creating opportunities for the celebration of Darlington's Heritage; - c.
+Manage flood risk along the whole of the river corridor that avoids most vulnerable development in areas at highest risk of flooding and incorporates enhanced river habitat and green infrastructure within the River Skerne Strategic GI corridor; - b.
+Conserve historic buildings and where appropriate enhance the historic environment in the area, with an emphasis on creating opportunities for the celebration of Darlington's heritage; - c.
 Provide an improvement of existing housing in the area; - d.
 Provide improvements in connectivity for pedestrians, cyclists and public transport into and through the area to allow access to jobs, leisure and business opportunities.